 The E J Holtsbaum Agricultural Research Institute (also known as Nowley Farm) is a 2,083 hectare property combining cereal grain production and a cattle breeding and fattening enterprise.
 The property was gifted to the University by E. J. (Ted) Holtsbaum.

-Nowley is located in the Liverpool plains area of NSW and is used for both animal (1,083 ha pastures) and plant science (1000 ha cropping) on a large scale.
+Nowley is located in the Liverpool plains area of NSW and is used for both animal (1,083 ha pastures) and plant production (1000 ha cropping) on a large scale.
 The dryland cropping area is one of the largest available to the University.

 The Faculty of Science including the School of Life and Environmental Sciences and the Sydney Institute of Agriculture (SIA) use the Grains Research Centre for large-scale field trials, plant breeding, crop genetics, agronomy, farming systems, digital agriculture, weeds, and soil research and for undergraduate and postgraduate teaching.

 The northern arm of the Plant Breeding Institute, the IA Watson Grains Research Centre, is located at Narrabri and conducts grains research by invitation of the governing board of trustees of the NSW Wheat Research Foundation.
 This research collaboration has been in place for 60 years.
 The Centre is a hub for grains research in north western NSW and our partnerships ensure that the knowledge, technology and genetic materials developed nationally and globally are accessed to the benefit of the Australian agriculture sector.